bgamari/ghc-wiki-import/building/cross-compiling/i-os.md

-Run the project again as usual, and your program should now run on your iOS device.
+Run the project again as usual, and Xcode will pick up the haskell.a file and your Haskell code should now run on your iOS device.
+Anything printed with putStrLn will appear in the Xcode runtime console.